hustcer/nushell.github.io/.ebook-pub/commands/parse.md

 # parse

-**version**: 0.93.0
+**version**: 0.100.1

 ## **usage**:

-Parse columns from string data using a simple pattern.
+Parse columns from string data using a simple pattern or a supplied regular expression.

 ## Signature